Matt-Willis-20/Matt-Willis-20/README.md

 ![finsweet](finsweet1.png)

-In this project I have taken a Figma design, and brought it to life useing React
+My first solo React Project!

+I've absolutely loved building _Finsweet_, taking a Figma design file and bringing it to life.
+It is an evolving piece of work and with the guidance of a fantastic mentor, I continue to explore new functionality and expand the scope of the project.

 <div id="finsweet-badges">
   <a href="https://matt-willis-finsweet.netlify.app">